nunet/device-management-service/specs/README.md

 ### Release testing start

 Given that all prerequisites are launched and prepared, we aim at starting the release process September 15 by releasing the first release candidate and exposing it to testing.
-We will release at least 3 release candidates and then final release, but the process will be fluid as explained [here](https://gitlab.com/nunet/device-management-service/-/issues/542) and most probably fill feature more minor release candidate releases per the adopted branching strategy.
+We will release at least 3/4 release candidates and then final release, but the process will be fluid as explained [here](https://gitlab.com/nunet/device-management-service/-/issues/542) and most probably fill feature more minor release candidate releases per the adopted branching strategy.

-### Release candidate 1

-Release candidate 1 will be built and released on September 15 and tested publicly until October 8 (this includes integration of bug reports and solving them);

-### Release candidate 2

-Release candidate 2 will be built and released on October 15 and tested publicly until November 1, which includes integration of bug reports and solving problems.

-### Release candidate 3

-Release candidate 3 will be built and released on November 15 and tested publicly until November 23, including integration of final bug reports and thorough testing via feature environment augmented by community provided hardware

 ### Release

-After testing the frozen feature scope of the release, we aim at releasing the 0.5.x version of device-management-service during the first half of December 2024.
+After testing the frozen feature scope of the release, we aim at releasing the 0.5.x version of device-management-service during the second half of December 2024.
+For current / updated scchedule and details, see [release process kick-start presenatation](https://docs.google.com/presentation/d/1lS6sI7-v5QyFf1xsM-y-SK8tHJ0rEzpjBQpb2lPQ7yI/edit#slide=id.g2f39a3f1c57_0_5).